sitrucp/covid_global_vaccinations/README.md

 # Canada COVID-19 Vaccine Administration vs Other Countries

 These visualizations illustrate Canada's COVID-19 vaccine dose administration global ranking and daily changes.
-The 3 visualizations include:
+The 4 visualizations include:

+## Tracking How Canada Compares To Other

+* Total Doses Per 100 People - includes all countries administering vaccines that are tracked by Our World in Data.
+Canada's value is highlighted and shows current global ranking by

-* "Total Doses Per 100 Persons" is shown for all countries administering vaccines that are tracked by Our World in Data organization.
+* Daily Doses Per 100 People - includes all countries administering vaccines that are tracked by Our World in Data.
 Canada's value is highlighted and shows current global ranking by doses per 100 people.

-* Canada's "Total Doses Per 100 Persons" and it's global ranking are shown by date.
-This shows Canada's relative global ranking changes by day.
-A higher rank means that other countries are administering more doses per 100 people than Canada.

-* Canada's "Daily Doses Per 100 Persons" is shown by date.
-This metric shows Canada's actual daily dose administration.
+## Tracking Canada's Rank Over Time

+* Canada Total Doses per 100 People History - includes Canada global rank by total doses per 100, # countries in OWID dataset, and rank percentile by date.
+Rank percentile captures rank independent of country count which increases with time.

+* Canada Daily Doses per 100 People History - includes Canada global rank by daily doses per 100, # countries in OWID dataset, and rank percentile by date.
+Rank percentile captures rank independent of country count which increases with time.

+Note:

+Creating rank history required 'filling forward' or 'filling up' missing values from last available past value, for days where a country does not have data available.
+This often occurs over weekends, or other various reasons where country has days missing data.

+Rank percentile is based on daily rank, not the actual total or daily dose value.

 ## View visualizations here